Class McpServerToolAttribute

 - Assembly

-- ModelContextProtocol.dll
+- ModelContextProtocol.Core.dll

-Used to indicate that a method should be considered an McpServerTool.
+Indicates that a method should be considered an McpServerTool.

 [AttributeUsage(AttributeTargets.Method)]